 ILA develops, gathers, and disseminates literacy resources, best practices, and world-class research to empower educators, inspire students, and inform policymakers.
 ILA's goals are to increase value to our members and beneficiaries of our mission, to establish ILA as the premier research and evidence-based professional home and knowledge source for literacy educators, and to attain and maintain financial stability.

 The International Literacy Association (ILA) is seeking association professionals to fill open positions on the ILA Board of Directors to lead the Association in fulfilling its mission and purpose.
-This call offers four positions to be filled: Vice President and three at-large Directors.
+This call offers four positions to be filled: Vice President and three at-large Board Members.

-We strongly encourage colleagues to either apply themselves, or nominate a fellow professional to serve.
-We especially seek nominations and applications of members who demonstrate and represent leadership in the profession, the ability to think strategically, and dedication to the mission and purpose of ILA.
+We strongly encourage colleagues to either apply themselves or nominate a fellow professional to serve.
+We especially seek nominations of and applications from members who demonstrate and represent leadership in the profession, the ability to think strategically, and dedication to the mission and purpose of ILA.
 Specific responsibilities include oversight of ILA's strategic direction and fiduciary responsibility.

-A very important process to follow: Before nominating another professional, please check with the person to insure that she or he is willing to run.
+A very important process to follow: Before nominating another professional, please check with the person to ensure that she or he is willing to run.

 ILA values and seeks leadership representing diversity in features such as race, ethnicity, gender, age, sexual orientation, nationality, disability, geographic location, and type of professional experience.